 The primary focus of the JV has been on the development and optimisation of existing oil pools.
 A disciplined and pragmatic technical approach in nearby areas has uncovered robust exploration potential.
 The Wizard Lake Rex Oil Discovery is now in development and focussed on the Rex (Upper Mannville) oil play.
-The successful drilling and testing of the first Wizard Lake Rex-1 well re-directed the immediate focus in CY2019 to the continued development of the Rex field as outlined below.
+The successful drilling and testing of the first Wizard Lake Rex-1 well re-directed the immediate focus to the continued development of the Rex field as outlined below.

 Wizard Lake Rex – Rex-1 Oil Discovery (WBE 30% WI)

 The Wizard Lake Rex well was spud on the 24 November 2018 and, following a 27 stage fracture stimulation program, the well commenced cleanup flows on December 24th.

 Initial flow testing of the Wizard Lake Rex horizontal oil well recorded production rates of more than 300 barrels of oil per day prior to the completion of testing.
 Following reconciliation of the hydrocarbons produced from the January 2019 flow test of its Wizard Lake Rex well, the total oil produced from the 16‐day flow test has been increased from 1833 barrels of oil to 2845 barrels – a 55% increase.